Daniel J. Frey

 The original sin.

-The hole in the head, the heart, of the Great American Experiment.
+The hole in the heart of the Great American Experiment.

 Racism.

-Like so many hero's, he was at the wrong place at the right time.
+Like so many heroes, he was at the wrong place at the right time.

 His life was stolen from him.

-Those that murdered him did not understand what they were doing.
+Those who murdered him did not understand what they were doing.

 From hill to hill.